ikosmala/mylead-cli/README.md

-# mlcli - CLI tool for MyLead API
+# myleadcli - CLI tool for MyLead API

 This package provides a command-line tool for generating statistics and charts from the MyLead API.
 With it, you can easily retrieve data from the API, store it in a Pandas DataFrame, save it to a file, create a user-friendly CLI interface using Typer, and visualize the data using Plotly.